sterkasta/SRE-Lab/README.md

 ![](img/Jenkins%20Build.png)

+To check this we implemented a small jenkins pipeline on node.js

+(Setup/Jenkins/Jenkinsfile)

 Ideally, if several teams work in similar tech staks, you can consider using heavy customizable tempaltes for pipelines, or creating Jenkins libraries and plugins, based on the DSL as example.

 ![](img/pipeline.gif)